 Keep components cool with a 2 or 3 fan cooling pad that runs off the USB power on your laptop.
 Cooling pads are available for most sized laptops including iPads at PC Pitstop.
 Some even combine with a riser for better ergonomics too!

-Make sure that you before you put your laptop into its carrying bag that it is shut down.
+Make sure that you before you put your laptop into it carrying bag that it is shut down.
 A notebook that has been left on can melt.
-When enclosed in a notebook bag there is no air circulation and the results can be worse than melting.
+When enclosed in a notebook bag there is no air circulation, and the results can be worse than melting.
 Don’t find out the hard way and just be sure to turn off your laptop.

-- Unplug Accessories – Whenever your laptop will not be in use, even for short periods of time remember to unplug any accessories.
-Not only do they use power but they could cause the laptop to overheat.
-It’s especially important to unplug any accessories before packing your laptop in its carrying case.
+Whenever your laptop will not be in use, even for short periods of time remember to unplug any accessories.
+Not only do they use power, but they could cause the laptop to overheat.
+It’s especially important to unplug any accessories before packing your laptop in it carrying case.
 While you may believe it will make it quicker to use, it could damage your laptop, the accessory and/or your laptop bag.

 Love our Computer Tips and Want More?
 Subscribe to the Blog above or Follow us on Facebook!